Barracuda10/GTANoRandoms/README.md

 </ul>-->
 <h4>Assisting feature - Firewall Solo Session</h4>
 <ul>
-  <li>Enable this to block anyone from joining and disconnect anyone joined.
+  <li>Enable this to block anyone from joining session and disconnect anyone joined.
 Friends can't join while this is enabled.</li>
   <li>This feature require system firewall enabled.
     <details>
       <summary>See how to enable Firewall Solo Session and how to enable system firewall</summary>